LANAP Gum Laser Treatment- Fort Lauderdale, FL

 - Gum recession is present

-What is laser gum treatment
+What is LANAP laser gum treatment

 FDA approved gum lasers used in dentistry are a relatively new technological development that has revolutionized the treatment of periodontitits.
 A novel supportive technique named Laser gum treatment, which stands for Laser-Assisted New Attachment Procedure, is now used by dentists all over the country.
 Laser Assisted New Attachment Procedure and REPAIR are the two FDA approved lasers for the treatment of periodontitis as a minimally invasive technique that provides a great solution for patients who would otherwise lose their teeth, teeth that the conventional periodontics treatment could not save.

-Treating your teeth with laser gum treatment can reduce your
+Treating your teeth with laser gum treatment can reduce your tooth hypersensitivity, cure gum disease, remedy tooth decay, and restore your perfect smile safely and effectively.

 Periodontal laser surgery such as Laser-assisted new attachment procedure and REPAIR Perio® are both FDA-approved laser treatments for periodontal disease.
 Both class IV medical device laser procedures are specifically designed for the treatment of periodontal disease.
 Laser-assisted new attachment procedure and REPAIR Perio® (Periodontal protocol using Waterlase®-laser patent technology) are minimally invasive laser gum treatments.
 These two protocols have received FDA clearance for regeneration, which is re-growing new teeth cementum, new periodontal ligament, and new alveolar bone.
 Also, REPAIR Perio® has FDA approval for removing plaque, tartar, and calculus within inside disease gums pockets.
 Both Laser-assisted new attachment procedure and REPAIR Perio® laser periodontal surgery provide much improved methods for saving teeth with moderate and advanced periodontal disease.